Appalachian Mountains: Range characteristics

 The Appalachian belt includes the plateaus sloping southward to the Atlantic Ocean in New England, and southeastward to the border of the coastal plain through the central and southern Atlantic states; and on the northwest, the Allegheny and Cumberland plateaus declining toward the Great Lakes and the interior plains.
 A remarkable feature of the belt is the longitudinal chain of broad valleys, including the Great Appalachian Valley, which in the southerly sections divides the mountain system into two unequal portions, but in the northernmost lies west of all the ranges possessing typical Appalachian features, and separates them from the Adirondack group.
 The mountain system has no axis of dominating altitudes, but in every portion, the summits rise to rather uniform heights, and, especially in the central section, the various ridges and intermontane valleys have the same trend as the system itself.
 None of the summits reaches the region of perpetual snow.

 In Pennsylvania, there are over sixty summits that rise over 2500 ft; the summits of Mount Davis and Blue Knob rise over 3000 ft.
 In Maryland, Eagle Rock and Dans Mountain are conspicuous points reaching 3162 and 2882 ft respectively.
-On the same side of the Great Valley, south of the Potomac, are the Pinnacle 3007 ft and Pidgeon Roost 3400 ft.
+On the same side of the Great Valley, south of the Potomac, are the Pinnacle 3007 ft and Pigeon Roost 3400 ft.
 In West Virginia, more than 150 peaks rise above 4000 ft, including Spruce Knob 4863 ft, the highest point in the Allegheny Mountains.
 A number of other points in the state rise above 4800 ft.
 Cheat Mountain (Snowshoe Mountain) at Thorny Flat 4848 ft and Bald Knob 4842 ft are among the more notable peaks in West Virginia.